-If an internet connection is active, the "www.iballinst.com" button allows the user to go to the iBall Instruments home page where information and downloads are available.
+If an internet connection is active, the "www.iballinst.com" button allows the user to go to the iBall Instruments home page where information and downloads are available if Internet connectivity is available.

-6 SETUP
+7 SETUP

 On the Gas Chart Control Box, the Setup button opens the Program and Equipment Setup Screen (as pictured below).
 This screen allows the user to set program options.
 The screen is composed of six (6) tabs which we will cover from left to right respectively.
-The tabs of particular interest include in order: Bloodhound, LAS/XLS Files.
-Auto ROP/LAG, and Charting.
-The two end tabs are not critical, but do include features such as auto alarms within the program, and rudimentary data tallying.
-Each Tab is described belwo in order from left to right.
+The tabs of interest include: Auto ROP/LAG, LAS/XLS Files, Charting, and Bloodhound.
+The two end tabs are not critical but do include features such as auto alarms within the program, and rudimentary data tallying.
+Each Tab is described below in order from left to right as shown below in picture.

-6.1 ALARMS/AUDIO
+7.1 ALARMS/AUDIO